astronomer/docs/software/install-airgapped.md

 ### Add trusted certificate authorities (CAs) to Docker Desktop {#configure-desktop-container-solution-extra-cas}

-If your users will be deploying images to a container registry (including the integrated container registry) that uses a TLS certificate signed by a private CA, Docker Desktop needs to be configured to trust the CAs public certificate.
+If your users will deploy images to a container registry, including the integrated container registry, that uses a TLS certificate signed by a private CA, you need to configure Docker Desktop to trust the CA's public certificate.

 Obtain a copy of the CA's public certificate in pem format and place it in `/etc/docker/certs.d`: